 You must complete the daily symptom tracker via the MC Glance app each day you will be on campus.
 You can also access the daily symptom tracker on Inside Manhattan in the Quick Links section.
 There will be individuals stationed at various campus locations checking your symptom tracker before you can enter certain campus spaces.

 - The College is conducting mandatory training based on research around the best practices for communicating and maintaining healthy protocols with colleagues and students.
 All employees and students will receive an email about the training from Everfi and must complete it by August 31.

 Mandatory COVID-19 Testing

-The College will require testing of all symptomatic individuals and all students, faculty or staff who are close contacts of positive test cases.
-Asymptomatic contacts will be quarantined and may be tested if requested.
-Manhattan College also will deploy routine, randomized and asymptomatic testing of our essential employees and other members of our community to proactively monitor for signs of community spread on campus.
+The College also will deploy routine, randomized and asymptomatic testing of our essential employees and other members of our community to proactively monitor for signs of community spread on campus.

 All employees are required to wear face masks while working on campus.
 Employees are expected to wear a face covering from the time they enter the campus, arrive at their office space, and whenever leaving their work space to move around common areas (e.g. hallways, stairwells, restrooms, etc.).
 Employees are required to wear facial coverings while walking on campus, regardless if they are walking alone or outdoors.
 If an employee is working alone in an office or other work area, the employee is not required to wear their facemask.
-Faculty members may remove their face coverings while teaching, provided they are able to socially distance by six feet or greater and/or have an acceptable barrier between them and the class.
-For more information, please read the Workplace Safety Policy and Procedures Related to COVID-19, which will be sent in the next few days.
+Faculty must wear a face covering while teaching.

 Related Policies, Forms & Documents